canonical/nginx-ingress-integrator-operator/docs/explanation/architecture.md

 charms and use the certificates provided by these charms as the server certificates for ingress.

-## Nginx ingress integrator's handling of `ingress` integration
+## Nginx Ingress Integrator's handling of `ingress` integration

-Since the `ingress` integration is a universal integration that may be used in Juju models or Juju Kubernetes models, unlike the `nginx-route` integration, which is designed exclusively for use within Juju Kubernetes models, the Nginx Ingress Integrator cannot make many assumptions about the application requiring ingress.
+The `ingress` integration is a universal integration that may be used in Juju VM models or Juju Kubernetes models, unlike the `nginx-route` integration, which is designed exclusively for use within Juju Kubernetes models.
+Therefore, the Nginx Ingress Integrator cannot make many assumptions about the application requiring ingress.
 For this reason, the ingress for `ingress` integrations is built based on Kubernetes `EndpointSlice` resources, using `IP` addresses provided in the